mattaias/tk-multi-positionlistExport/README.md

+# Positionlist Exporter tool for Maya

+App to create a position list from Maya.
+Alpha version, will change a bit over time.

-# Welcome to the Shotgun Pipeline Toolkit Starter App!
+Based on the hotgun Pipeline Toolkit Starter App; more info about that in the next chapters:

-This app serves as a quick way to get started when doing Toolkit App development.
-If you want to get up and running quickly, follow these simple steps:

 ## Step 1.
 Pick a branch!